 The Essentials are essentials to the ethos of the school culture.
-They are designed to serve as key pillars to foster an innovative learning organizational culture which provides for clear pathways toward a P-20 pipeline.
-The Essentials are: Student Focus; Academic Rigor and Robust Instructional Design; Healthy Habits; Innovation & Technology; Educators of Excellence; Global Opportunities; Strong Leadership and Systems Thinking; Family Engagement; and School Community Partnerships.
+We designed them to serve as key pillars to foster an innovative learning organizational culture that provides for clear pathways toward a P-20 pipeline.
+The Essentials are Student Focus; Academic Rigor and Robust Instructional Design; Healthy Habits; Innovation & Technology; Educators of Excellence; Global Opportunities; Strong Leadership and Systems Thinking; Family Engagement; and School-Community Partnerships.

 Academic Rigor & Robust Instructional Design

-The instructional model (IM) includes several key features that foster a school culture where student engagement and achievement are vital to promote global citizenship.
-The IM is designed to leverage technology and promote student agency through innovative practices.
-The model promotes learning through play, choice, game theory, individualized, differentiated and personalized learning, ability groups, blended learning curriculum, data-driven decision making, technology, social-emotional learning, cognitive and physical development, positive behavior and intervention supports, and family engagement opportunities.
+The instructional model (IM) includes several key features that foster a school culture where student engagement and achievement are vital to promoting global citizenship.
+We designed the IM to leverage technology and promote student agency through innovative practices.
+The model promotes learning through play, choice, game theory, individualized, differentiated, and personalized learning, ability groups, blended learning curriculum, data-driven decision making, technology, social-emotional learning, cognitive and physical development, positive behavior, and intervention support, and family engagement opportunities.

-The IM, including the first-ever Interactive Choice Board (ICB), which supports a standards-drive center-based learning educational climate where accountability is embedded within the daily life of the classroom.
+The instructional model supports a standards-driven center-based learning educational climate where accountability is embedded within the daily life of the classroom.
 Successful development and implementation of the instructional model and associated technology will serve as a catalyst to change the current approaches in education.

 Innovation & Technology

-Innovation is viewed as a catalyst for growth which is vital to a thriving school community.
-Technology is leveraged to provide engaging and powerful learning experiences, content, and assessments promoting increased achievement in complete, authentic, and meaningful ways.
+We view innovation as a catalyst for growth which is vital to a thriving school community.
+We leveraged technology to provide engaging and powerful learning experiences, content, and assessments promoting increased achievement in, authentic, and meaningful ways.
 Technology provides opportunities for innovation in education that are vital to a connected global world.
 Equitable access to multiple digital formats and modern-day technology is essential for all students.

 Instilling healthy habits of the mind, body, and spirit are essential to student engagement and achievement.
 This includes incorporating social-emotional learning, character education, healthy nutrition and wellness, physical fitness, and spiritual opportunities to promote healthy habits.

-Pathways in leadership, entrepreneurship, sports, the arts, & performance opportunities are essential to students discovering and exhibiting their potential to as a global citizen.
+Pathways in leadership, entrepreneurship, sports, the arts, & performance opportunities are essential to students discovering and exhibiting their potential as global citizens.

 Excellence in Educators

-Educators are empowered to be change agents for students who foster student agency, health, wellness, and educational attainment.
+It empowered educators to be change agents for students who foster student agency, health, wellness, and educational attainment.
 Educators are vital to the pulse of student success.
 Educators establish an effective and evidence-based delivery system of instruction and develop meaningful experiences for all children.
 Educators of excellence provide strong classroom leadership that drives results.

 Strong Leadership and Systems Thinking

 Strong leadership is essential to a dynamic educational model.
-Leaders who facilitate a true learning organizations subscribes to relevant leadership models and theory necessary to operate a thriving school community.
-A strong leader promotes instructional and operational strengths, the change process, and is knowledgeable about and participates in current research.
+Leaders who facilitate true learning organizations subscribe to relevant leadership models and theories necessary to operate a thriving school community.
+A vigorous leader promotes instructional and operational strengths, the change process, and is knowledgeable about and takes part in current research.

 Social impact potential extends beyond the walls of the classroom setting.
-The Innovative Educational Model is systematically designed to promote a high-quality program and positive student outcomes.
+We systematically designed the Innovative Educational Model to promote a high-quality program and positive student outcomes.
 Positive outcomes lead to a direct return on investment and sustained social impact.
 Investing in education improves the economy, strengthens the middle class, the workforce, and reduces the deficit.
 There is a direct correlation to reducing social spending with a return on investment of up 7-10% per annum up to a 16% ROI through better outcomes in education, health, social-ability, economic productivity, and reduced crime.
-The overarching outcomes are outlined for each essential pillar in the tables below based on Programs & Structures and Human Capitol.
+We outline the overarching outcomes for each essential pillar in the tables below based on Programs & Structures and Human Capital.